PRIDE Industries Announces Expanded Scholarships for Students with Disabilities

 Annually, PRIDE Industries will provide $2,500 in scholarship funds for students with disabilities at each educational institution, with an initial four-year commitment.

 “We are grateful that PRIDE Industries has established this annual scholarship which will provide much-needed support for the students we serve,” said Rebecca Corbin, Executive Director of Burlington County College Foundation.

-Studies find that students with disabilities over all are less than half as likely as their peers to have attended college in the two years after high school.
+Studies find that students with disabilities overall are less than half as likely as their peers to have attended college in the two years after high school.
 This lack of higher education creates additional employment obstacles for individuals with disabilities.
-The newly announced scholarships are in addition to PRIDE’s scholarship for students with disabilities at University of Texas El Paso (UTEP.)
+The newly announced scholarships are in addition to PRIDE’s scholarship for students with disabilities at the University of Texas-El Paso (UTEP.)
 Established in 2010, the first-year recipient found employment on PRIDE’s facilities support services contract at Fort Bliss.

 “We are proud to offer the PRIDE Industries Scholarship Program which advances opportunities for students with disabilities and further strengthens the communities we serve,” said Michael Ziegler, President and Chief Executive Officer, PRIDE Industries.

 PRIDE Industries is a nonprofit organization meeting the manufacturing, logistics and facilities service needs of business and government agencies nationwide while creating meaningful jobs for people with disabilities.
 Operating in 11 states and the nation’s capital, PRIDE employs more than 4,200 individuals, including more than 2,400 people with disabilities.
 Headquartered in Roseville, Ca. PRIDE ranks as the third largest manufacturing and service company in the greater Sacramento region.